ZXfkSIE/ThousandPlayer/README.md

     conan_basic_setup()                                   # <-- COMMENT OUT!
     message(STATUS "[ThousandPlayer] Conan packages loaded: ${CONAN_LIBS}")
 ```
 6. After the end of CMake configuration, the "Build" button with a hammer icon on the bottom left should be available.
-Uncomment the 2 lines mentioned above, then you can build it.
+Uncomment the 2 lines mentioned above, then you should be able to build it.